aws/aws-sam-cli/README.md

 ![SAM CLI debugging example](media/sam-debug.gif)

-In order to setup Visual Studio Code for remote debugging with AWS SAM CLI, use the following launch configuration:
+In order to setup Visual Studio Code for debugging with AWS SAM CLI, use the following launch configuration:

 ```
 {